Investigating IVC with Accumulation Schemes

 Motivation for This Work

-allows for an efficient IVC
+The ASDL allows for an efficient IVC

 construction despite the linear runtime of a full PCS